2019-20 Application Guidelines

 - Enroll in 1-2 credits of TGH 495B OR 1-2 credist of Independent Study and/or Directed Research in their major, which will entail a total of 10-15 hours per week on the project

-- Report to the IGE and GID Lab Executive Director and designated faculty adviser
+- Report to the GID Lab Program Administrator who will serve as a site supervisor, and to the GID Lab Executive Director (or designee) who will serve as faculty adviser

-- Present their design thinking experience and the results of their project(s) at the 2020 Global Engagement Conference
+- Present their design thinking experience and the results of their project(s) at the Annual Global Engagement Conference

 Applications will be reviewed as received and decisions made up to two weeks before the start of each quarter.

 Questions?
-Contact Krissy Kimura, GID Program Coordinator, at email@example.com.
+Contact Krissy Kimura, Global Innovation and Design Program Administrator, at firstname.lastname@example.org.